 In the U.S. cola wars, Coke and Pepsi have crushed the #3 brand, R.C.
 Cola, and when Virgin Cola tried to enter the U.S. market, Coca-Cola doubled its promotion budget, stating that “We take all competition seriously.”
 This told Virgin what it would cost to compete.
 Virgin gave up.

-5. To get the news media to write about you.
+5. To get the news media to cover you.

 Note: I’m not saying you have to advertise on those media outlets to get coverage (which would be wrong).
-I’m saying that you have to show muscle, and your website or social network profile alone won’t cut it.
+I’m saying that you have to show significance and staying power, and your website or social network profile alone won’t cut it.

 6. To sway the undecided or lazy.

 Your biggest competitor isn’t the company that sells an identical product in your marketplace.
 It’s human inertia and apathy.
 As we all know just before April 15th of every year, overcoming laziness and procrastination is extremely difficult.

 If your product has a deadline — an event, a sales level, or an election campaign — overcoming inertia is even more critical.
 If people are lazy or in a rut, they won’t come searching for you — or for anything at all.